-The posterior capsule is the fine membrane behind your natural lens, which is left in the eye to support your artificial lens implant.
+The posterior capsule is the fine membrane behind your natural lens, which is left in the eye to support your artificial lens implant following cataract surgery.
 In approximately 10% of patients, the transparent membrane becomes thickened, causing a gradual reduction in vision.
 This can occur months to years after surgery.

 As with any procedure, laser treatment has risks.
-An improvement in eyesight cannot be guaranteed although serious complications are rare.
+Improvement in eyesight cannot be guaranteed although serious complications are very rare.

 The main risks of laser capsulotomy are:

 Retinal detachment – the retina, which is the inner lining of the eye, can become detached.
 If untreated, this can lead to reduced or complete loss of eyesight, but if detected early it can usually be successfully treated.
-The incidence of retinal detachment after laser capsulotomy is approximately 1-2%.
+The incidence of retinal detachment after laser capsulotomy is less that 1%.

 Macular oedema – the retina can become swollen causing blurring of vision.
 This can be treated medically but may take several weeks to improve.
-The chance of macular oedema after laser capsulotomy is 1-2%, but may be higher in diabetics.
+The chance of macular oedema after laser capsulotomy approximately 1%, but may be higher in diabetics.

 Persistent floaters which interfere with your vision – Very occasionally people may request surgery to remove the floaters but this is usually not necessary.